Family Sponsorship to Canada

 The dependent children of the sponsored person's spouse, common-law partner or conjugal partner's children.

-Ineligibility to be Sponsored.
+Ineligible to be Sponsored

-Undeclared Family members.
+Undeclared Family Members

-Misrepresentation in the Application Form.
+Misrepresentation in the Application Form

 How Can I Avoid a Canadian Immigration Refusal?